TjDMC/cmsc190/deo-writeup.md

 Optimization problems have many applications and complexities of problems in optimization varies from an application to another.
 An optimization problem gets harder when it considers bigger and bigger sets of possible solutions thus increasing the searching time for any algorithm that would try to solve these kinds of problems.

 # Introduction / Metaheuristic optimization algorithms
-Meta-heuristic algorithms are algorithms that would initially sample a set of solutions from the set, uses the solutions to test if they are acceptable enough or else alter the solutions a little to find better ones.
+Metaheuristic algorithms are algorithms that would initially sample a set of solutions from the set, uses the solutions to test if they are acceptable enough or else alter the solutions a little to find better ones.
 Although meta-heuristic algorithms does not need that much information as other optimization algorithms, meta-heuristic does not guarantee the very best solution in the set of solutions but only in a subset of the set of solutions.
 For centuries we have relied on nature to show us the most appropriate solutions to problems.
 That's why in the last decades computer scientists has turned to nature to develop novel algorithms.

 # Genetic algorithms